tcolgate/intrepid-fstopper/README.md

 In RGB mode you can set exact R,G & B values for each exposure in a multi-exposure print.

-The LEDs in the enlarger do not have particularly "narrow" R,G and B spectra.
+The LEDs in the enlarger do not have particularly narrow R,G and B spectra.
 The G and B are quite broad.
 The blue in particular leans a little greener than is really desirable for RA4 printing.
+This can make printing tricky with small adjustments in the blue channel contributing extra green light.

 In Intrepid's original firmware they present a traditional CMY filtration interface to the user.
 This translates CMY values into RGB for the light.
 That